Practice Areas

 Third DUI Offense Lawyer in Cincinnati, Ohio

-Third Offense OVI in Ohio
+Third OVI Charges in Cincinnati, Ohio

 An OVI is also known as operating a vehicle under the influence of drugs or alcohol in Ohio.
 OVIs are defined under the Ohio Revised Code (ORC 4511.19) as anyone who operates a vehicle while under the influence of alcohol, drugs, or a combination with a blood alcohol concentration (BAC) over the legal limit of .08 %.

 Unfortunately, many people convicted of an OVI in the past wind up being charged again.
 While your first offense or second DUI is serious, a third conviction exposes you to considerable harm.
-Specifically, Ohio considers it your third OVI offense if it occurs within 6-years of two previous convictions
+Specifically, Ohio considers it your third OVI offense if it occurs within 6 years of two previous convictions

 Penalties for Third DUI in Ohio